Betarena/scores/pull_request_template.md

 # ⚠ Warning:

 Please ensure that your code does not contain `console` without the `if (dev) console...` to avoid memory overflows on the server.
+Or remove the `console` if no longer needed.